 Historically, the attainment of pupils at the end of KS2 is below other schools nationally.
-Children typically enter school with skills that are less developed than their peers nationally and it school is pleased to report that at KS" attainment in reading is broadly average although attainment in maths and writing was below average.
-In 2017 the progress achieved at Key Stage one and Key Stage two was significant.
-At Key Stage One the pupils attained much improved levels of reading, writing and mathematics.
-There is still some improvement required to achieve national average however the scores achieved of 56%, 56%, and 63% in reading, writing and mathematics respectively represents improvement.
-At Key Stage Two the pupils achieved 72%, 81% and 81% in reading, writing and mathematics, which is higher than most schools in Halton and is above national average, which is a significant improvement on the previous year.
-The School Improvement Plan reflects the work that needs to be continued in sustaining improvement.

-The last Ofsted inspection in 2014 designated the School as 'Requires Improvement' which showed progress as the School had previously been rated as 'Inadequate'.
+Children typically enter school with skills that are far less developed than their peers nationally.

+In 2018 good progress was achieved at Key Stage One and Key Stage Two.
+At Key Stage One the pupils attained much improved levels in mathematics with 90% of children reaching the expected standard and 22% achieving greater depth, which was above national average.
+There is still some improvement required to achieve national average in reading and writing however the scores achieved of 60% and 50%, respectively represents improvement.
+At Key Stage Two the pupils achieved 38% reading, 54% writing and 62% mathematics.
+The School Improvement Plan reflects the work that needs to be done to ensure future improvement in all areas.
+The last Ofsted inspection in 2018 designated the School as 'GOOD in all areas' which showed great progress as the School had previously been rated as 'Requires Improvement'.
 The Trustees and Senior Leadership are continually monitoring the school's improvement.

+Key performance indicators

+- Context St Augustine's is a smaller then average primary school 64 disadvantaged 10% EAL 10% Traveller.
+Children in both key stage one and key stage two at St Augustine's make good progress from low starting points. - Attendance is currently 94.6% and is closely monitored by our own attendance officer and educational welfare officer.
+We form good relationships with our families and reward 100% attendance. - Behaviour is exemplary.
+Ofsted commented "The school provides a nurturing, safe environment where pupils can flourish". - Teaching and learning, the majority of lessons observed over time are good with outstanding features. - Workforce has been restructured to the best outcomes for children.
+Costs are 54% of budget